surajp/lightning-js-button/README.md

 ### Known Limitations

+* Support for delete has been intentionally withheld.
 * Single-line comments are not supported.
 * Haven't tested DML with date, datetime, boolean, geolocation and other compound fields.
 I will update this section as I do so.
 * Explicit use of async/await, Promises and Generators is not supported, atm.
 * DML on Files, Attachments, Documents, etc. is not supported

-### Developers: Extending to more than one button per SObject Type
+### For Developers: Extending to more than one Button per SObjectType

-If you need more, you may create lightning component quickActions with the name of the custom metadata record containing your JS passed in to the `jsButton` child component.
+If you need more than one button on an SObjectType, you may create a lightning component quickAction with the name of the custom metadata record containing your JS passed in to the `jsButton` child component.
 You will also need to implement an `init` method to invoke the controller method in `jsButton`.
-Refer to the `jsButtonQuickAction` component for more details
+Refer to the `jsButtonQuickAction` component for implementation details